mricon/totp-cgi/INSTALL.rst

 .. note::

-    You can also use postgresql for your secrets and pincodes backend, though documentation for that remains to be written.
-For now, you can use the totpcgi.psql file to figure out the database schema -- where things go should be pretty obvious.
+    You can also use postgresql for your secrets and pincodes backend.
+    If you use "totpprov" or provisioning.cgi, it will read the configuration from /etc/totpcgi/provisioning.conf and know where to put the provisioned information.

 LDAP backend
 ~~~~~~~~~~~~